Lysander/snippets/Mono/SoapXmlMessages/README.md

-**Remark: This is not an evil thing at all!** On the contrary, this is based upon the [open closed](http://en.wikipedia.org/wiki/Open/closed_principle) principle, which is the first basic principle of [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29).
+**Remark: This is not an evil thing at all!** On the contrary, this is based upon the [open closed](http://en.wikipedia.org/wiki/Open/closed_principle) principle, which is the second basic principle of [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29).

 Ok, after this clearification let's go on...